Modeling Object Dissimilarity for Deep Saliency Prediction: Related Work

 \subsection{Evolution of Saliency Prediction Algorithms}

-\textit{What stands out in a scene?} Since the pioneering works of Buswell~\cite{Buswell1935} and Yarbus~\cite{Yarbus1967}, many have attempted to answer this question by predicting the salient image regions that correspond to human visual attention.
-For example, Itti et al.~\cite{Itti98} proposed a biologically-inspired approach based on the color, intensity, and orientation contrast to simulate human visual attention.
-Zhang et al.~\cite{zhangSUN} improved the resulting saliency maps by using self information of visual features; Hou et al.~\cite{spectralSRM} proposed to relate residual features in the spectral domain to the spatial one.
-Gao et al.~\cite{centersurround} used center-surround contrast of various modalities to classify a region as salient.
-In contrast to the previous methods that focused on low-level information, Judd et al.~\cite{Judd_2009} further incorporated mid-level and high-level semantic features, using horizon, face, person, and car detectors.
-Moreover, Chang et al.~\cite{objectness}, explored the relatedness of objectness and saliency, each of which is known to play a significant part in the study of visual attention.
+\textit{What stands out in a scene?} Since the pioneering works of ~\citet{Buswell1935} and ~\citet{Yarbus1967}, many have attempted to answer this question by predicting the salient image regions that correspond to human visual attention.
+For example, ~\citet{Itti98} proposed a biologically-inspired approach based on the color, intensity, and orientation contrast to simulate human visual attention. ~\citet{zhangSUN} improved the resulting saliency maps by using self information of visual features; ~\citet{spectralSRM} proposed to relate residual features in the spectral domain to the spatial one. ~\citet{centersurround} used center-surround contrast of various modalities to classify a region as salient.
+In contrast to the previous methods that focused on low-level information, ~\citet{Judd_2009} further incorporated mid-level and high-level semantic features, using horizon, face, person, and car detectors.
+Moreover, ~\citet{objectness}, explored the relatedness of objectness and saliency, each of which is known to play a significant part in the study of visual attention.
 These approaches, however, focus on individual objects, and thus cannot model the contrast between multiple objects.

 Furthermore, all the above methods use hand-crafted features, and thus do not benefit from jointly extracting the features, integrating them, and predicting saliency values.